 - A large female blue crab can lay up to 8 million eggs.

 - Blue crabs grow by molting or shedding their hard exterior shell.
 Freshly molted crabs are commonly known as 'softies' or soft-shelled crabs.

 - A crab that is ready to molt is known as a 'shedder' or a 'peeler.'

 - A blue crab reaches maturity in one year and can live up to three years.

 - Check with your state for health advisories, local rules, and regulations regarding the fishing season, size requirements, catch limits, and other restrictions for catching and eating blue crabs.

 There are two main ways to cook blue crabs.
 The classic way to prepare blue claw crabs is to simply boil the crabs in seasoned water.

 The Classic Crab Boil

-To a large stock pot, add 3 or 4 quarts of cold water.
+- To a large stock pot, add 3 or 4 quarts of cold water.
 Stir in a liberal amount of seasonings, such as Old Bay or Zatarain's Crab Boil.
-Cover the pot and bring the seasioned water to a strong boil.
+Cover the pot and bring the seasoned water to a strong boil.

 Steaming blue claw crabs lets the sweet taste of the meat shine through.
 Similar to boiling, steaming crabs requires a large covered pot but only uses a few cups of salted water.